 From cayenne pepper cleanses to shake-weights, the health world has seen several trends come and go.
-But one fad seems to have stood the test of time: flaxseeds.
+But one fad seems to have stood the test of time: flaxseed.
 Besides its high fiber content, several studies have tentatively linked this omega-3-rich seed to lowered cholesterol and a reduced risk of heart disease.

-Derived from the blue flax flower, flaxseeds are slightly larger and darker than, say, sesame seeds.
-And, due to their dense fiber content, flaxseeds are perhaps most commonly used to aid with constipation and other digestive issues (kind of like Scrubbing Bubble for the stomach).
+Derived from the blue flax flower, flaxseeds are slightly larger and darker than sesame seeds.
+And, due to their dense fiber content, flaxseeds are perhaps most commonly used to aid with constipation and other digestive issues (kind of like Scrubbing Bubbles for the stomach).
 The seeds also contain a high concentration of omega-3 fatty acids, which have been shown to help regulate cholesterol levels.
-And one recent study found that consuming 3 tablespoons of flaxseed lignans (compounds in the seed also linked to cancer prevention) every day for three months lowered cholesterol by between 10 and 20 percent... though only in male subjects.
+And one recent study found that consuming 3 tablespoons of flaxseed lignans (compounds in the seed also linked to cancer prevention) every day for three months lowered cholesterol by between 10 and 20 percent (though only in male subjects).

 But, despite its potential cardiovascular benefits, flaxseed has only been scientifically shown to have a temporary effect on cholesterol, which can quickly wear off if daily consumption stops.
 Furthermore, while flaxseed oil is marketed as a heart-health supplement, it’s the the seed’s lignans—which aren’t present in the refined oil—that might actually be more effective at keeping cholesterol in check.